zeke/devcenter-scraper/content/md/transferring-apps.md

 As the new owner you will have the option to accept or decline all transfer requests.
 If the app has an ongoing cost, such as paid add-ons or dynos, then you will be asked to enter in a credit card before accepting, if you haven't done so already.

+>callout
+>Note that you will also be asked to enter your credit card information if [verification is required](/articles/account-verification#verification-requirement).

 ## Cancel transfer

 The owner can cancel the transfer request at anytime before the new owner accepts or declines the request.